Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

 - The pitching staff for the Guardians has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians have a 3.87 team ERA that ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to give up 69 home runs (one per game), the fourth-fewest in baseball.

-- McKenzie (0-1) starts for the Guardians, his third of the season.
+- Bieber makes the start for the Guardians, his 15th of the season.
+He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.

-- His last appearance was on Saturday against the Houston Astros, when the righty threw five innings, surrendering five earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Houston Astros, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.